 Editor’s note: This review was originally published at the 2019 Toronto International Film Festival.
-Amazon will release the film in theaters on Friday, November 20, with a streaming rollout to follow.
+Amazon Studios will release it in select theaters on Friday, November 20, with a streaming premiere to follow on Amazon Prime Video on Friday, December 4.

 Riz Ahmed is the sort of frantic screen actor who always looks like he might jut out of the frame, and in “Sound of Metal,” he’s trapped.
 As Ruben, the heavy-metal drummer going deaf at the center of the mesmerizing debut from writer-director Darius Marder, Ahmed conveys the complex frustrations of losing touch with the world around him no matter how much he fights to hold onto it.
 This devastating conundrum relies on the best use of sound design in recent memory, as Marder immerses viewers within the confines of Ruben’s deteriorating relationship to the world around him, and he sorts through the wreckage to construct a new one.
 Ahmed’s brilliant performance coasts on a complex soundscape that resonates even in total silence.